Stan Stolte

-Stan Durwood Stolte (born 1961) is an American college baseball coach, currently serving as the head baseball coach at the University of Nevada, Las Vegas.
+Stan Durwood Stolte (born 1961) is an American college baseball coach, formerly the head baseball coach at the University of Nevada, Las Vegas.
 Stolte attended college at Muscatine Community College and St. Ambrose University, where he played college baseball.
 Stolte served as an assistant baseball coach at the University of Nevada, Las Vegas, the University of Nevada, Reno, the University of the Pacific, Muscatine Community College, and Northwest Missouri State University.
 Stolte served as interim head coach at the University of Nevada, Las Vegas for the 2016 season, before being named permanent head baseball coach at UNLV on June 1, 2016.